Anirban1411/fastapi-social-backend/README.md

 Use the /auth router for login & token generation.

 Use the /posts router for creating, reading, updating, and deleting posts.

-Voting functionality can be toggled or extended based on current requirements.

 ## Author